zigliad/react-night-light/README.md

 -   Proper velocity transfer on release
 -   Bounce effect that resembles a real wire/string being pulled
 -   Smooth transitions for the light bulb and background effects

+### Mobile Interaction

+The component uses smart touch event handling to ensure it works well on mobile devices:

+-   Page scrolling is only prevented when directly interacting with the pull handle
+-   Normal scrolling behavior is maintained for the rest of the page
+-   The pull handle uses `touchAction: "none"` to ensure precise control
+-   Touch events are intelligently managed to provide a natural feel on mobile

 ## License